-In addition, due to the specific nature of the work, a health and The following tables present accident data for the Agora safety management system based on the OHSAS-18001:2007 standard has been implemented at the printing plant.
+In addition, due to the specific nature of the work, a health and safety management system based on the OHSAS-18001:2007 standard has been implemented at the printing plant.
 The system allows for the identification and analysis of potential hazards and the assessment of associated occupational risks, which are then used as the basis for designing and planning activities and programmes to improve employee safety.